 Relationships between Subject Persons, as well as relationships with third parties, shall be based on professional respect, trust and mutual collaboration.
 FAO strongly rejects any form of harassment, as well as any conduct that is intimidating or offensive to the rights of individuals.

-FAO promotes the professional development of individuals and provides equal opportunities for their career development.
+FAO promotes the professional development of Subject Persons and provides equal opportunities for their career development.
 In this regard, FAO applies high ethical standards in all recruitment and career development processes.

 3.3.
 A COMMITMENT TO OUR SURROUNDINGS